mulesoft-labs/raml-language-server/README.md

 findReferences(uri: string, position: number) : Promise<ILocation[]>
 ```

-It is possible that further along the road some data interfaces will change by receiving new fields, but the simplicity should be preserved.
+It is possible that future development might include the addition of new fields to some data interfaces, but the simplicity should be preserved.

 Note the an emitter of an event can be both client and server.
-In example, client does not ask server for validation report, instead server notifies client that the new report is ready when the server has time to parse RAML and collection validation data.
-Server decides when and how to parse RAML and update IDE-related data, client can either subscribe to events, or ask for immediate/fast (but potentially outdated) results stored at the server.
+For example, the client does not ask server for a validation report, instead the server notifies the client that the new report is ready when the server has time to parse RAML and collection validation data.
+The server decides when and how to parse RAML and update IDE-related data.
+The client can either subscribe to events, or ask for immediate/fast (but potentially outdated) results stored at the server.

-Server implements node-based launching, a transport that transfers client/server calls via node messages and provides a single simple method, which launches the server and returns an instance of client connection.
+The server implements node-based launching, a transport that transfers client/server calls via node messages and provides a single simple method, which launches the server and returns an instance of a client connection.

-In the current implementation prototype client interface is located in `src/client/client.ts` file `IClientConnection` interface, launching interface is located in `src/index.ts` `getNodeClientConnection()` method, launching implementation is located in `src/entryPoints/node` folder
+In the current implementation prototype, the client interface is located in `src/client/client.ts` file `IClientConnection` interface, the launching interface is located in `src/index.ts` `getNodeClientConnection()` method, and the launching implementation is located in `src/entryPoints/node` folder.

 ### Web worker-based client

 This type of client uses the same client interface as node-based client for unification.

-Launching should handle web-worker related functionality and contain a simple method to launch the worker and return client connection.
+Launching should handle web-worker related functionality and contain a simple method to launch the worker and return the client connection.
 All transport should be handled by this type of launching and hidden from the client.

-This is also the place where the “universal” server data like structure is converted to this particular client’s terms like outline if needed.
+This is also the place where the “universal” server data-like structure is converted to this particular client’s terms like outline if needed.

 This client will be located in `src/entryPoints/web` when it is implemented.